tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

                                            name,
                                            shape,
                                            dtype):
-     """Returns a ShardedVariable, sharded by the partitioner from its constructor.
+     """Returns a `ShardedVariable`, sharded by the `partitioner` or by the partitioner from its constructor.

      Args:
        name: the name of the variable.